igor11191708/coreml-stable-diffusion-swift-example/README.md

 ### Performance

  The speed can be unpredictable.
 Sometimes a model will suddenly run a lot slower than before.
-It appears as if Core ML is trying to be smart in how it schedules things, but doesn’t always optimal.
+It appears as if Core ML is trying to be smart in how to schedule things, but doesn’t always optimal.

 ## SwiftUI example for the package